Shangri-La Rasa Ria

 Enjoy the traditional dance show which takes place twice a week

 A wonderfully luxurious end to any trip through the wilds of Borneo

 Easily accessed from Kota Kinabalu and ideal for a family summer vacation

 A great choice of restaurants and plenty of international standard facilities

-Although a little more expensive, a stay in the Ocean Wing is very much worth it as you have use of all facilities.Scott Dunn team
+Although a little more expensive, a stay in the Ocean Wing is very much worth it, with exclusive facilities and added benefitsScott Dunn team

-This is a great family resort - it is comfortable, has plenty of activities to suit all ages and has a safe and easy environment in which children can discover the amazing highlights of the rare flora and fauna of this region.
+The Shangri-La Rasa Ria is a great choice for families, with plenty of activities to suit all ages.
 Kids will love the treetop canopy walk and exploring the nature reserve.
-Rasa Ria has a great children’s pool, babysitting and complimentary kids club (for 4 -12 year olds) with activities including cooking, face painting, kite making and learning how to be a ranger for the day.
-Children's meals are also available.
+The resort has a great children’s pool, babysitting and complimentary kids club (for children aged 5-12), with activities including cooking, face painting, kite making and learning how to be a ranger for the day.

 Location & Directions